victor-porcar/delayed-batch-executor/README.md

 * The usage of network resources is reduced dramatically: The number of round-trips to the database is 1 instead of n.

 * Database optimizer: you would be surprised how well databases optimize queries of n parameters.
-Pick any table of your schema and analyse the execution time and execution plan of 1 query of n parameters versus n queries of 1 parameter.
+Pick any table of your schema and analyse the execution time, execution plan and resources usage for a single query of n parameters versus n queries of 1 parameter.

-* The usage of database connections from the application pool is reduced: there are more available connections overall, which means less waiting time for a connection.
+* The usage of database connections from the application pool is reduced: there are more available connections overall, which means less waiting time for a connection in peak times.

-In short, it is much more efficient executing 1 query of n parameters than n queries of one parameter, which means more processing capacity.
+In short, it is much more efficient executing 1 query of n parameters than n queries of one parameter.

 ### DelayedBatchExecutor in detail

-It basically works by creating  window times (tens of milliseconds is usually enough) where the indivual parameters of the queries are collected in a list.
+It basically works by creating  window times where the indivual parameters of the queries are collected in a list.
-As soon as the window time finishes, the list is passed (via callback)  to a  method that executes one query with  all the parameters in the list and it returns a list with the results.
+As soon as the window time finishes, the list is passed (via callback)  to a  method that implemenets logic to execute one query with  all the parameters in the list and returns a list with the results.
 Each thread receives their corresponding result following one of the three available policies detailed below: blocking , non-blocking (Future), non-blocking (Reactive).

 A DelayedBatchExecutor is defined by three parameters:

  * WindowTime: defined as java.time.Duration
  * max size: it is the max number of items to be collected in the list
- * batchCallback:
+ * batchCallback: it receives the parameters list to perform a single query and returns a list with the corresponding results.
     - It can be implemented as a lambda expression or method reference: it receives a list of parameters and must return a list of result values
     - It is invoked automatically as soon as the WindowTime is finished OR the collection list is full
     - The returned listed must have a correspondence in elements with the parameters list, this means that the value of position 0 of the returned list must be the one corresponding with parameter in position 0 of the param list and so on...)

   Let's define a DelayedBatchExecutor(see footnote 1)  to receive as parameter a Integer and return a String, and having a window time = 200 milliseconds and a max size = 20 elements

-  #### Using a Lambda batchCallback
+  ##### Using a Lambda batchCallback
 ```java
 DelayedBatchExecutor2<String,Integer> dbe = DelayedBatchExecutor2.create(Duration.ofMillis(200), 20, listOfIntegers->
 {